What is constipation?

 The average person eats three meals a day and possibly snacks in-between, which should ideally produce between 1 and 3 bowel movements each day.

 Constipation is a digestive disorder, in which there is difficulty in emptying the bowels.
-It is usually caused by the slow movement of the stool through the a sluggish colon, which itself can be caused by a number of other underlying factors (see further below).
+It is usually caused by the slow movement of the stool through the sluggish colon, which itself can be caused by a number of other underlying factors (see further below).

 Strictly speaking, constipation is defined as having fewer than 3 bowel movements per week.
 Extreme constipation is defined as less than 1 bowel movement per week.
 However, everyone’s bowel habits vary.